rfjakob/gocryptfs-website/docs/forward_mode_crypto.md

 File names are encrypted using AES-256-EME (ECB-Mix-ECB wide-block encryption, see [github.com/rfjakob/eme](https://github.com/rfjakob/eme) for details) with the directory IV as initialization vector.
-EME fixes the prefix leak that occours with CBC encryption.
+EME fixes the prefix leak that occurs with CBC encryption.

 ![](img/file-name-encryption.svg)